wgx-precy/escrow/docs/api-overview.md

 ### Verifying signatures

 The LLPAY-Signature header contains a timestamp and one or more signatures.
 The timestamp is prefixed by t=, and each signature is prefixed by a scheme.
 Schemes start with v, potentially followed by an integer.
-Currently, the only valid signature scheme is v.
-When the signature changes it will move to v1, v2, ...

 ```
 LLPAY-Signature: t=1492774577, v=5257a869e7ecebeda32affa62cdca3fa51cad7e77a0e56ff536d0ce8e108d8bd